spf13/spf13-vim/README.md

 Emacs Prelude
 =============

-Emacs is probably the best text editor in the world.
-However, the process of coming up with a useful Emacs configuration is long and difficult.
-It's this process that separates you from truly taking advantage of Emacs's power.
-I like to refer to this process as the **Prelude**. **Emacs Prelude** has the goal to ease the initial Emacs setup process and to provide you with a much more powerful and productive experience than the one you get out of the box.
-By using **Emacs Prelude** you're basically getting a *"Get me out of the Prelude, I just want to use Emacs"* card.
+Prelude is an Emacs distribution that aims to enhance the default Emacs experience.
+Prelude alters a lot of the default settings, bundles a plethora of additional packages and adds its own core library to the mix.
+The final product offers an easy to use Emacs configuration for Emacs newcomers and lots of additional power for Emacs power users.

-Emacs Prelude is compatible **ONLY with GNU Emacs 24.x**.
+Prelude is compatible **ONLY with GNU Emacs 24.x**.

 ## Fast Forward